SPED - Special Education

 The purpose of this class is to give the tools necessary to implement school-wide PBIS or any research-based classroom management practices through presentations and coaching.
 The role of the coach is to provide collaborative and non-evaluative communication and feedback to teachers by creating a positive climate and common purpose among teachers and students.
 Prospective coaches will learn the skills of active listening, pausing, paraphrasing, and asking meditative questions.
 Additionally, students will learn how to plan, implement, and evaluate staff development.

 This is an introductory course in educational research methodology.
-Basic concepts of research design, strategies of qualitative and quantitative research, and basic statistical procedures are introduced.
+Basic concepts of measurement, experimental and quasi-experimental research design, strategies of qualitative and quantitative research, data collections and analysis, and basic statistical procedures are introduced.
 This course enables students to read, interpret, evaluate, and plan educational and psychological research.
 Students learn to write a research proposal and complete a request for approval from Webster University’s Institutional Review Board (IRB).

 This course is designed for all educators who wish to explore the importance of formal and informal evaluation procedures as related to the instructor in the classroom.
 Evaluation will review the concepts of assessment and measurement, study curriculum-based evaluation, teaching and decision making, and explore issues such as national standards, functional curriculum and behavior assessments, and social/cultural transformations in education as related to the ethics of evaluations.